I have been making this rice dish since I was a teenager and still love it every time I taste it! In fact, I love it every time I smell it cooking!

 At university, living in a house with four other girls, it was my often-requested specialty.

-I will give you the basic recipe, that makes a terrific side-dish for everyday meals.
-And I’ll fancy it up with some wild-rice mixed in, making it a great side-dish for dinner parties or pot-lucks.
+I will give you the basic recipe, which makes a terrific side-dish for everyday meals.
+And, I’ll fancy it up with some wild-rice mixed in, making it a great side-dish for dinner parties or pot-lucks.
 Either way, it can be served hot or at room temperature.

 This dish can be baked in the microwave oven or regular oven.
 Both take about the same time, however the microwave uses less energy, and of course, we like that.